- Online

-This micro-course can be applied toward the AI Skills Accelerator for IT, Digital and Enterprise Systems Professionals and is the introductory level 2 micro-course in the AI and Cybersecurity track.
+This micro-course can be applied toward the UBC Certificate in AI Skills Accelerator for IT, Digital and Enterprise Systems Professionals and is the introductory level 2 micro-course in the AI and Cybersecurity track.

 Building on foundational AI cybersecurity knowledge, this proficiency level micro-course empowers IT and digital professionals to implement and manage real-time AI-driven threat detection systems.
 Develop practical skills in deploying AI security solutions, fine-tuning detection algorithms and responding to AI-generated security alerts effectively within enterprise environments.